As humans, we usually take for granted the idea that we can eat just about anything, and therefore we are omnivores.

 In Europe prior to the 19th century, the dishes may not have been as flavorful and interesting, but it was primarily plant-based all the same.
 Think of borsht (beet soup) in Russia, ratatouille (stewed vegetables) in France, colcannon (mashed potatoes with kale or cabbage) in Ireland, spaghetti with tomato sauce in Italy, and hummus and pita bread in Greece.

 It’s true that people did not live as long.
-Women often died in childbirth, many children didn’t live past age 5, we didn’t have the cures for infectious diseases we now have, and we didn’t have as much sanitization.
+Women often died in childbirth, many children didn’t live past age five, we didn’t have the cures for infectious diseases we now have, and we didn’t have as much sanitization.
 On top of that, life was just much more difficult for a variety of reasons.

 That said, while people were alive they did not have the same chronic, degenerative diseases that we now see today.